 U.S. Supreme Court to Decide "Critical Question" in Eminent Domain

-This summer, the U.S. Supreme Court will decide a critical question that will determine whether some landowners will receive compensation from regulations that restrict the uses of their land.
+This summer, the U.S. Supreme Court will decide a critical question that will determine whether some landowners will receive compensation for regulations that restrict the uses of their land.
 The case, Murr v.
-Wisconsin, may have widespread implications for commercial property owners, real estate developers, mining, oil and gas, and other industries that own multiple tracts of land that are in various stages of development.
+Wisconsin, may have widespread implications for commercial property owners, real estate developers, mining, oil and gas and other industries that own multiple tracts of land that are in various stages of development.

-The U.S. Supreme Court's decision in Murr could have widespread implications for landowners in myriad industries.
-For instance, if the Court finds against the Murrs, an owner of investment property adjacent to an existing development like a mall or oil field may be denied compensation if a local government adopts regulations that prohibit further development or exploitation of the land.
+The U.S. Supreme Court's decision could have widespread implications for landowners in myriad industries.
+For instance, if the Court finds against the Murrs, owners of vacant investment property adjacent to an existing development like a mall or oil field may be denied compensation if a local government adopts regulations that prohibit further development or exploitation of the vacant land.
+On the other hand, a decision in favor of the Murrs could give rise to more regulatory takings claims.
 The Supreme Court is likely to hear oral argument this spring and issue its opinion later this summer.